mungitoperrito/mungitoperrito.github.io/suggestions.md

 ## QA user groups

 Your milage may vary with community groups.
 They can be very helpful.
-They can also be overwhelming or even toxic.
-Ease into a group.
-Get a feel for the community.
+They can also be overwhelming.
+Ease into a group and get a feel for the community.
 If it works for you, contribute and become a part of the community.

 - Slack: [Indie Testing Community](https://www.indie-testing.community/)
 - Discord: [The Test Tribe](https://www.thetesttribe.com/community/)